 The Best, Most Sanitary Container for a Home Compost Pile

 Dr. Chalker-Scott likes "the rotating bin designs.
 These allow for water and oxygen to permeate but are off the ground.
 Not only does this keep animals out, it also keeps the compost from leaching into streams or other bodies of water, where it causes nutrient pollution.
 If there's a way to collect the water that leaches through the compost, it can be used as a weak fertilizer in your garden or for your houseplants."

 Regarding rotating drum composters for home use, "Conceptually, they appear to be consistent with the design features of larger, industrial scale digesters," opines Dr. Smith-Sebasto.

 If you can't afford a rotating drum compost bin, fret not.
 Dr. Gerber assures, "The best is the cheapest one that allows you to contain the compost in at least a 4'x4'x4' pile for heat retention.
 Nothing special is needed although some people purchase barrels and drums that can be turned easily.
 They are nice but unnecessary."

 Why Bother Composting

 I think that's inspiration enough to go out and feed your simple compost pile or drum compost bin some unsprayed lawn clippings and vegetable matter.
-Cheers, and happy composting!
+Happy composting!